keirastanley/tv/README.md

 - Cypress

 ### Tests
-The functions in /utils/functions.tsx are all tested using Jest.
+The functions in /utils/functions.tsx have all been tested using Jest.

 Run the unit tests